terodox/terodox.tech/content/posts/2019-11-17--stencil-js-part-1/index.md

 ## Wrapping up

-Stencil makes creating web components a very simple process, and with a little bit of work you can have a very well documented and full functional component.
+Stencil makes creating web components a very simple process, and with a little bit of work you can have a very well documented and fully functional component.

 My plan for the next few parts of this series is to cover: